njhovorka/band-search/README.md

-# Musicfox Band Search
+# Band Search

-This project implements React, Node, and Express to create a search application through a list of band names.
+This project implements React, Node, and Express to create a search application through a given list of band names.

 Programmed by: Nikoli Hovorka

-Project issued by: Musicfox.io
+Project issued by: REDACTED FOR PRIVACY OF COMPANY

 ## Setup